smart-edge-open/specs/architecture.md

 Because it is an open source platform, OpenNESS enables operators, ISVs, and OSVs to innovate with new technologies and services.
 Field trials may be run with platforms implemented via OpenNESS, or functionality from the OpenNESS platform may be imported into existing third-party products.

 ### Key Terminologies defining OpenNESS
-- `Orchestration`: Orchestration in the context of OpenNESS refers to exposing northbound APIs for Deploying, Managing, Automating the Edge compute cluster and Applications that run on the cluster.
+- **Orchestration**: Orchestration in the context of OpenNESS refers to exposing northbound APIs for Deploying, Managing, Automating the Edge compute cluster and Applications that run on the cluster.
 E.g. OpenNESS North bound APIs that can be used by Orchestrators like ONAP for managing the OpenNESS edge solution.
-- Edge Services: Edge Services in the context of OpenNESS refers to the Applications that service end-user traffic and Applications that provide services to other Edge compute Applications.
+- **Edge Services**: Edge Services in the context of OpenNESS refers to the Applications that service end-user traffic and Applications that provide services to other Edge compute Applications.
 E.g. CDN is a Edge application that services end-user traffic and Transcoding services is a application that provides service to CDN application.
-- Network platform: Network platform in the context of OpenNESS refers to nodes that are deployed in Network or On-Premise edge compute processing.
+- **Network platform**: Network platform in the context of OpenNESS refers to nodes that are deployed in Network or On-Premise edge compute processing.
 These are typically COTS platforms which can host both Applications and VNFs.
-- Access technologies: Access technologies in the context of OpenNESS refers to various types of traffic types that OpenNESS solution can be handle.
+- **Access technologies**: Access technologies in the context of OpenNESS refers to various types of traffic types that OpenNESS solution can be handle.
 They include LTE (GTP/IP), Wireline (IP) and Wifi (IP).
-- Multi Cloud: Multi Cloud in the context of OpenNESS refers to support in OpenNESS to host multiple Public or Private cloud application on the same node or in the OpenNESS compute cluster.
-These cloud applicaitons can come from e.g. Amazon aws greengrass, Baidu cloud etc.
+- **Multi Cloud**: Multi Cloud in the context of OpenNESS refers to support in OpenNESS to host multiple Public or Private cloud application on the same node or in the OpenNESS compute cluster.
+These cloud applications can come from e.g. Amazon aws greengrass, Baidu cloud etc.

 ## Overview
 An OpenNESS subsystem consists of one or more OpenNESS Edge Nodes, and an OpenNESS Controller.